Training & Technical Assistance

 Utah Victim Assistance Academy (UVAA)

 This forty-hour training qualifies participants to provide direct trauma-informed services to crime victims in Utah.
 The curriculum follows standards set by the Office for Victims of Crime and covers a wide range of topics.
-UVAA provides training three times a year.
-January, May, October
+UVAA provides training four times a year: January, April, August, October

 Online Training